Who Pays For Condo Maintenance? Repair Responsibilities For Owners vs. HOA

 While the big-name brands can be attractive, many smaller companies offer the same property management services.
 With fewer clients to attend to, these boutique-style brands can often provide more personalized services for a lower price.
 For an even more custom-tailored experience, it's also possible to manage rentals through services like VRBO and Airbnb while outsourcing housekeeping and maintenance to hand-picked individuals.

-Whatever the condo's needs, there are plenty of businesses in Steamboat Springs offering property management services that can help cut down on owner maintenance.
+Whatever the condo's needs, there are plenty of businesses offering property management services that can help cut down on owner maintenance.

 HOAs Take Care of Exterior Maintenance and Common Spaces

-Many condos in Steamboat Springs fall under the domain of HOAs, which usually maintain common spaces and exteriors for these properties.
+Many condos fall under the domain of HOAs, which usually maintain common spaces and exteriors for these properties.
 Much of the time, the HOA outsources this work to a property management company, but some have people on-site to handle maintenance.

 - Building maintenance